 Today, Northstar House steers an eclectic mix of locals—and visitors—of all ages to the northern end of the Fall Creek neighborhood, just around the corner from Ithaca Falls, to enjoy dinner or Sunday brunch and the “lively libations and nice, nice vibes” promised by the restaurant’s motto.

-update: Northstar House is open Tuesday, Thursday-Saturday at 4pm, reservations accepted, indoor & outdoor seating
+Northstar House, at 202 E Falls St in Ithaca, is open Thursday-Saturday at 4pm, and brunch on Sundays; reservations are accepted, and there indoor and outdoor (seasonally) seating available.

-Mushroom farming wasn’t exactly what Wendy Rizzo had in mind when she trained as an attorney and launched a 20-year career higher education, but first meeting her husband, Joe, at a farmer’s market in New York City may have been a hint that produce was in their future.
-Since 2009, Ithaca-based Blue Oyster Cultivation has been bringing a whole rainbow of mushrooms to customers at the Ithaca Farmers Market and the Union Square Greenmarket in Manhattan: blue, yellow and pink oysters, the bestseller shiitake and the more exotic lion’s mane, hen of the woods, king oyster and pioppino.
-From humble beginnings on a shoestring budget the business has, well, mushroomed into a successful family venture focused exclusively on edible fungi.
+Mushroom farming wasn’t exactly what Wendy Rizzo had in mind when she trained as an attorney and launched a 20-year career in higher education, but first meeting her husband, Joe, at a farmer’s market in New York City may have been a hint that produce was in their future.
+Since 2009, Ithaca-based Blue Oyster Cultivation has been bringing a whole rainbow of mushrooms to customers at the Ithaca Farmers Market and the Union Square Greenmarket in Manhattan: blue, yellow, and pink oysters, the bestseller shiitake and the more exotic lion’s mane, hen of the woods, king oyster and pioppino.
+From humble beginnings on a shoestring budget, the business has mushroomed into a successful family venture focused exclusively on edible fungi.

 Joe is the mushroom expert and main driving force, says Wendy, who does a little bit of everything.
-It was Joe’s initial foray into mushroom growing as a middle-school science teacher—in charge of a community garden in Brooklyn and doing hands-on plant science with his students—that got them started.
+It was Joe’s initial foray into mushroom growing as a middle-school science teacher — in charge of a community garden in Brooklyn and doing hands-on plant science with his students — that got them started.
 “We felt from the beginning that mushrooms would be well received at the farmer’s market,” Wendy explains.
 They were right, though it still took several years to build a steady customer base.
-Now son Damian, 20, manages a series of indoor grow rooms, where the mushrooms develop on bags of sawdust.
-14-year-old Jillian is the Blue Oyster “spokesmodel” and accompanies her dad to the City on Saturdays to work the table at the market.

 HAWI